 Visit our keyboard shortcuts docs for details

-President Abraham Lincoln delivered his Gettysburg Address during the November 19, 1863 ceremonies to dedicate the new Soldiers' National Cemetery in Gettysburg, PA.
+President Abraham Lincoln delivered his Gettysburg Address during the November 19, 1863 ceremonies to dedicate the new Gettysburg National Cemetery in Gettysburg, PA.

 Behind the Lincoln Speech Memorial are some of the 3,307 post Civil-War burials in the National Cemetery.
 The Cemetery contains the remains of American soldiers and dependents from the Civil War through Vietnam.
 Officially closed in 1972, family plots remain for dependents of veterans already interred.